 |Discloses all important terms?||No|

 TransTech appears to rely primarily on recruiting and hiring independently contracted agents in a “hiring mill” fashion to market and sell its services.
 In addition, there is evidence that the company heavily participates in telemarketing.
-Although we found no uses of misleading advertising or false rate quoting on its website, numerous reports from merchants and former agents alike describe rampant uses of deceptive sales tactics.
-These reports suggest that agents receive little oversight and are encouraged to sell expensive merchant accounts and equipment leases in exchange for large commissions.
-Several agents stated that they were very poorly trained by TransTech and encouraged to use unethical sales tactics.
+Although we found no uses of misleading advertising or false rate quoting on its website, numerous reports from merchants and former agents alike describe rampant unexpected fees and nondisclosure of terms.
+These reports suggest that agents receive very little oversight and are encouraged to sell expensive merchant accounts and equipment leases in exchange for large commissions.
+Several former agents have stated that they were very poorly trained by TransTech and encouraged to use unethical sales tactics.

 TransTech Merchant Group Marketing Example

 As with most merchant account providers, the costs and fees of a TransTech merchant account will vary from one merchant to the next based upon the agent setting up the account and the merchant’s business type.
 Numerous reports from merchants state that their processing rates ended being much higher than original quotes and that several fees were never mentioned during the signup process.
 In addition, TransTech’s standard contract is stated to include a $125 annual PCI Compliance fee, a three-year service agreement with an automatically renewing clause, and a $400+ Early Termination Fee (ETF).
 These fees are deducted directly from a merchant’s checking account and there is only a small window of time to cancel service before the contract auto-renews.
 Some reports suggest that TransTech’s contract may also include a Liquidated Damages clause, so merchants are strongly encouraged to read it fully before signing.